TrogHuy/tinyProjectFinal/README.md

   ./LinearSystemSolver

 Note: You may need to create a main.cpp file to test the functionality using the classes from both parts.

+## 📄 Project Report

+For further details about this project, access file name: "tinyProjectReport.pdf".